awslabs/multi-model-server/docs/server.md

 * [--port 8080]
 * [--host 127.0.0.1]

-gpu argument is to specifiy whether to use gpu for inference.
+gpu argument is to specify whether to use gpu for inference.
+Since currently there is no batching policy, multiple gpu is not supported.
+This argument is the ID of the gpu device you want to use.

 Logging and exporting an SDK can also be triggered with additional arguments.
 Details are in the following Arguments section.